-This is because personal presentation is important in the world of work and we want to make sure that our students develop a sense of pride in their appearance.
+This is because personal presentation is important and we want to make sure that our students develop a sense of pride in their appearance.
 We would advise that all items of clothing are clearly marked with your child's name.